 Unit tests are the guardians of your code quality.
 By covering your code with unit tests in a timely fashion, you’re double-checking yourself and your code.
 In the future, unit tests and test-driven development will help to detect weak spots and identify where the behavior of the program is distorted or broken.

 Refactoring is key, literally.
-This is what makes our old code beautiful, enhanced and easier to understand.
+This is what makes your code clean, beautiful, enhanced and easier to understand.
 There is always room for improvement.
 Beware, though, and steer clear of becoming obsessive or overly zealous.
 If you’re tempted to break the existing code and start to rewrite everything from scratch, you’re probably going overboard.
-Refactoring should be done carefully and in small chunks, so you don’t mess up one part while trying to fix another.
+Refactoring should be done carefully and in small chunks so you don’t mess up one part while trying to fix another.
 Step by step, go through every single line of code.
 Do this slowly and your code will become better and better.

-If you’ve made it this far, you are a thorough reader.
+If you’ve made it this far, you are a thorough reader, and already a little bit better programmer.
 Writing clean code really matters to you.
 As a reward, I will share the most well-kept secret of writing clean code.
 Ready?
-The best way to write elegant, clean code is to do it from the very beginning – write good code from scratch.
+The best way to write clean code is to do it from the very beginning – write clean code from scratch.
 In fact, there really is no secret, just work to be done and shortcuts to be avoided.

 Simply follow the main principles of agile software development.
 Writing and revising your code iteratively and in chunks can save more time than you can imagine.
 After you’ve completed a task, you should come back to your source code and see what can be improved.
 Try to refactor.
 Do regular peer code reviews; they help you see your work from different angles.
 There will always be something that can be enhanced by a developer.
 And don’t forget about unit tests.
 Unit tests are crucial and can help you save a lot of effort during functionality testing.
 True software craftsmanship is built on perfectionism.